nkkmd/cultivationdata-net/SystemDevelopment/nostr_nip19_entity_converter.md

 1. Please use hexadecimal format within the actual NOSTR protocol.
 2. Unknown types are ignored during TLV data parsing.
 3. Care should be taken when processing large data sets, as TLV parsing requires loading the entire data into memory.
+4. Exercise extreme caution when handling secret keys (nsec), as they provide full access to NOSTR identities.

 ## 11. Dependencies
 - bech32: For Bech32 encoding/decoding operations